tailhook/lithos/docs/container_config.rst

       This should be set to ``true`` only on very high performant servers that experience assymetric workload in default case.

+    set-non-block
+      (default ``false``) Sets socket into non-blocking mode.
+This is usually done by an application itself but some of them (especially ones, that don't expect socket to be created by an external utility, e.g. nginx) don't do it themselves.

     external
       (default ``false``) If set to ``true`` listen on the port in the